 1. Successfully completes 12 hours of credit in specified natural resources classes and programs.

-- (a) Up to three of the required 12 hours may be fulfilled by (a) earning credit for work with the Natural Resources Law Journal (2 hours), (b) earning credit for participation on a qualifying moot court team (2 hours)1, (c) successfully completing a course through Virginia Tech’s Graduate School of Natural Resources that has been approved for credit as part of the Virginia Tech Certificate in Graduate Studies in Natural Resources (3 hours)2, (d) earning credit through work at a clinic overseen by ASL’s Natural Resources Law Program (1-3 hours)3, or (e) earning credit through Independent Study on an approved topic (2 hours).4
+- (a) Up to three of the required 12 hours may be fulfilled by (a) earning credit for work with the Natural Resources Law Journal (2 hours), (b) earning credit for participation on a qualifying moot court team (2 hours)1, (c) earning credit through work at a clinic overseen by ASL’s Natural Resources Law Center Program (1-3 hours)2, or (e) earning credit through Independent Study on an approved topic (2 hours).3

-- (b) At least 9 of the 12 hours must be earned by obtaining passing grades in approved natural resources classes.5
+- (b) At least 9 of the 12 hours must be earned by obtaining passing grades in approved natural resources classes.4

 - (c) The Natural Resources Law committee will have the authority to determine classes, programs, competitions and topics that qualify for credit, and to otherwise modify the credit requirements for achieving the Certificate.